-2. Mr. Bradford always adds fabric ribbon to his packages.
+3. Mr. Bradford adds fabric ribbon to his packages.
 He needs 108 inches of ribbon for each box.
 He buys ribbon by the inch at the fabric store.
-He wants to buy enough ribbon to decorate the 5 boxes he wrapped, plus he wants to buy one extra foot of ribbon just to be sure he has enough.
-How many inches does he need to buy?
+He wants to buy enough ribbon to decorate the 5 boxes he wrapped.
+Plus, he wants to buy one extra foot of ribbon just to be sure he has enough.
+How many feet of ribbon does he need to buy?